Knight-Owl-Tech/customer-auto-emailer/README.md

    python email_automation.py
    ```

-3. **Scheduled Follow-Ups**:

-   - The script will automatically check for customers who are due for follow-up emails and send them accordingly.
+   - The script will check for customers due for follow-up emails and send them based on their designated email style and follow-up interval.
+After a successful email, the "Last Contact Date" column is updated automatically.

 ### Customization